hariharanr8/Customer_call_report/README.md

 Arrange the charts neatly and give it a clean title like "Customer Call Center Dashboard".
 ![project1image](https://github.com/user-attachments/assets/eb8c792c-0de1-4c04-9dda-d8b864106815)

+### Step 7: Documentation & Reporting
+Summarize key findings and insights in:
+    -Dashboard visuals
+    -Readme or PDF report
+    -Executive summary for stakeholders

 ## Usage
        1.Open the workbook in Excel.
        2.Use the "Data" sheet for raw call analysis.